SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/document_variables.md

 These label rules work like that too - you'll combine prefixes and suffixes to build your labels, so look out for that pattern: `prefix_suffix`

 **Note:** Every field label in a PDF has to be unique.
 They cannot be repeated.
 We'll talk more about that later, but it's good to remember.
-In a Microsoft Word docx file, there is no rule that the fields need to be unique.
+In a Microsoft Word DOCX file, there is no rule that the fields need to be unique.

 ### Figure out who is using your form